GitMirroring/gnuboot/website/pages/docs/bsd/openbsd.md

 ---
-title: How to install OpenBSD on x86 GNU GRUB payload
+title: How to install OpenBSD on x86 GNU GRUB payload ...
-x-unreviewed: true
-...

-This guide is written for OpenBSD 6.1, but it can be adapted easily for other versions (of OpenBSD).
+This guide was written for OpenBSD 6.1 and/or LibertyBSD 6.1 at a time where Libreboot was still fully free and where LibertyBSD 6.0 was still maintained.
+At that time the this guide was meant to be easily adapted for other versions of OpenBSD.

+OpenBSD is not a fully free softrware operating system / distribution and so the GNU Boot project can't force its contributors to test GNU Boot with OpenBSD.

+Because of that this page is only meant for people already Using OpenBSD.
+See the [BSD index page](index.md) for more details about how GNU Boot deals with this issue and the way forward to a better support for BSD systems in GNU Boot.

-If you want an encrypted install, use SeaBIOS instead of GRUB and go here:
+If you already use OpenBSD and want an encrypted install, use SeaBIOS instead of GRUB and go here: <https://www.openbsd.org/faq/faq4.html>
-<https://www.openbsd.org/faq/faq4.html> (official installation guide, which
-says how to use encryption)
+(official installation guide, which says how to use encryption)

 GRUB supports booting OpenBSD kernels directly.
 However, you're better off simply using the SeaBIOS payload; BSD works well with BIOS or UEFI setups.